 If a question doesn’t apply to you, write "none," "does not apply,” or “N/A” instead of leaving it blank.
 If you don’t know the answer to a question, write "I don't know” or “unsure.”

-The Work History report is 10 pages long but many of the questions are repetitive.
+The Work History report is 10 pages long, but many of the questions are repetitive.
 Let’s go through it section by section.
-We've included detailed advice and sample answers for completing your SSA-3369 form.
+We've included detailed advice and sample answers to help you complete your SSA-3369-BK form.

-Start by providing basic identification and contact information, including your name, Social Security number, and a daytime telephone number where someone can call if they have questions for you.
+Start by providing basic identification and contact information, including your name, Social Security number, and a daytime telephone number where someone can reach you if they have questions.

-There is space for 10 jobs in this section but if you worked more than 10 jobs, you still need to include them.
+There is space for four jobs in this section, but if you worked more than four jobs, you still need to include them.
 Use the “Remarks” page at the end of the form to list any jobs that didn’t fit.

-Next, the form walks you through your previous six jobs.
+Next, the form walks you through your previous five jobs.
 Think of this as a mini-resume, except that you aren’t selling your skills here.
 Your goal is to be as realistic as possible.

 Ideally, you want to show that the jobs were too demanding for your current abilities.
 But be careful not to overstate or exaggerate your past jobs.
 If you overstate what you did in past roles, the SSA could assume you have more transferable skills (and therefore, that you’re capable of doing more types of jobs even with your disability).